 In Alabama, average premiums increased by about 5.4% for 2021 (but much more sharply for the people who have Bright Health), after increasing by about 3% in 2020 and decreasing slightly in 2019.

 While it may not be seeing the nation’s largest improvements, Alabama is seeing improvements under the Affordable Care Act.
-According to US Census data, the uninsured rate in Alabama in 2013 was 13.6 percent, and that had fallen to 9.1 percent by 2016 — although it had increased to 10 percent by 2018.
-But it dropped slightly, to 9.7 percent in 2019 (there has been a nationwide uptick in the uninsured rate under the Trump administration, which continued in 2019; Alabama bucked that trend, with an uninsured rate that decreased from 2018 to 2019).
+According to US Census data, the uninsured rate in Alabama in 2013 was 13.6%, and that had fallen to 9.1% by 2016 — although it had increased to 10% by 2018.
+But it dropped slightly, to 9.7% in 2019 (there was a nationwide uptick in the uninsured rate under the Trump administration, which continued in 2019; Alabama bucked that trend, with an uninsured rate that decreased from 2018 to 2019).

-The national uninsured rate was 8.9 percent in 2018, but Alabama’s rejection of Medicaid coverage expansion leaves more than a hundred thousand residents without any realistic access to medical coverage, and results in an uninsured rate that’s significantly higher than it would otherwise be.
-A 2020 analysis by the Robert Wood Johnson Foundation estimated that if Alabama were to expand Medicaid coverage, the state’s uninsured rate would drop by 43 percent — the largest projected drop among all of the states that have not yet expanded Medicaid.
+The national uninsured rate was 8.9% in 2018, but Alabama’s rejection of Medicaid coverage expansion leaves more than a hundred thousand residents without any realistic access to medical coverage, and results in an uninsured rate that’s significantly higher than it would otherwise be.
+A 2020 analysis by the Robert Wood Johnson Foundation estimated that if Alabama were to expand Medicaid coverage, the state’s uninsured rate would drop by 43% — the largest projected drop among all of the states that have not yet expanded Medicaid.

-The vast majority (90 percent) of Alabama residents who enrolled in qualified health plans (QHPs) through Alabama’s health insurance marketplace (i.e., Healthcare.gov) in 2020 received financial assistance to cover a significant portion of their premiums.
-Average premium subsidies in Alabama in 2020 amounted to $561 per month (covering the majority of the average $691/month premium).
+The vast majority (90%) of Alabama residents who enrolled in qualified health plans (QHPs) through Alabama’s health insurance marketplace (i.e., Healthcare.gov) in 2021 received financial assistance to cover a significant portion of their premiums — and that was before the American Rescue Plan increased premium subsidies and made them more widely available.

 At the state level, then-Governor Robert Bentley indicated early on that he would support a state-based health insurance exchange, but ultimately sided with the state legislature, which decided to cede exchange control to federal government.
 Bentley was replaced in 2017 by Gov. Kay Ivey, who is strongly opposed to the ACA.
 The state has not accepted federal funding to expand Medicaid coverage under the ACA.